WickrInc/wickr-crypto-c/readme.md

 ## About
 **wickr-crypto-c** is an implementation of the Wickr Secure Messaging Protocol in C, which provides a platform for secure communications on **Wickr Professional**.

-A white paper describing details of the protocol and it's security model can be found [here](https://www.wickr.com/security).
+A white paper describing details of the protocol and its security model can be found [here](https://www.wickr.com/security).
 A markdown version of the white paper can also be found in the wiki.

 **Please Note**

 This crypto lib is released for public review for educational, academic, and code audit purposes only (*this is not an open source license, more on license [here](LICENSE)).
-We strongly believe in the value of the open source movement and are looking forward to contributing to it with this and other future projects including under the GNU license.
+We strongly believe in the value of the open source movement and are looking forward to collaborating with the community on this and other future projects, including under the GNU license.

 ## Issue Reporting